-Through the acquisition of ALIGN we acquired from Sinclair Pharma plc, or Sinclair, U.S. and Canadian licensing rights to the three commercial drugs marketed by ALIGN Xclair.
-Cream, Numoisyn® Liquid and Numoisyn® Lozenges.
-All three products were launched in the United States in January 2006.
+Through the acquisition of ALIGN we acquired from Sinclair Pharma plc, or Sinclair, United States and Canadian licensing rights to the three commercial products marketed by ALIGN Xclair® Cream, Numoisyn® Liquid and Numoisyn® Lozenges.
 Each of the agreements covering the three license rights expire in June 2015.
 Under these agreements, we have obligations to pay certain quarterly royalties and other amounts pursuant to the agreement which may be reduced or lapse if we exceed certain sales levels.